vectorgrp/sil-kit/docs/configuration/configuration-services.rst

    * - Property Name
      - Description
    * - Name
-     - The name of the RpcServer.
+     - The name of the RPC server.
    * - FunctionName
-     - The function name on which the RpcServer offers its service. (optional)
+     - The function name on which the RPC server offers its service. (optional)

 .. _sec:cfg-participant-rpc-clients: